Applied Psychology - PhD

 Our postgraduate courses improve employability prospects for both those with established careers and new entrants to the field.
 Many of our students already work with people with intellectual and developmental disabilities in professional, management or supporting capacities.

 Our programmes support their continuing professional development and enhance their opportunities for career advancement.
-Other students, who are at the beginning of their careers, move on to a range of professional roles in health and social care including working as psychologists in learning disability or behavioural specialists in community learning disability teams; service management of development roles; clinical psychology training or a PhD.
+Other students, who are at the beginning of their careers, move on to a range of professional roles in health and social care including working as psychologists in learning disability or behavioural specialists in community learning disability teams; service management of development roles; clinical psychology training.

 All teaching takes place at the Tizard Centre.
 Postgraduate research students have a shared office space with a computer and telephone.

 The Tizard Centre runs an annual seminar series where staff or guest lecturers present the results of research or highlight recent developments in the field of social care.
 The Jim Mansell Memorial Lecture invites public figures or distinguished academics to discuss topics that could interest a wider audience.
 The Centre also publishes the Tizard Learning Disability Review (in conjunction with Emerald Publishing) to provide a source of up-to-date information for professionals and carers.

 The Tizard Centre provides consultancy to organisations in the statutory and independent sectors, both nationally and internationally, in diversified areas such as service assessment, person-centred approaches, active support and adult protection.
 The Centre also teaches a range of short courses, often in conjunction with other organisations.

 Staff publish regularly and widely in journals, conference proceedings and books.
 Among others, they have recently contributed to: Journal of Mental Health; Journal of Applied Research and Intellectual Disabilities; American Journal of Intellectual and Developmental Disabilities; and Journal of Intellectual Disability Research.